itsSanalog/sanalog.net/sanastro/src/content/blog/work/loveless.md

 > Espero que la versión de "When You Sleep" sea un chiste, nada más que una broma (De mal gusto por cierto. ¿POR QUÉ MEZCLAN LOS VERSOS CON EL ESTRIBILLO?) ya que la encuentro muy insultante.

-lmao
+<span class="muted">lmao</span>

 I mean, one would not be wrong to call this moeshit, but they shouldn't dismiss this cover because it's "too kawaii for my depression album" or whatever.
 The album has nine artists on it, cohesion is not to be expected anyway.
 I personally find this approach incredibly refreshing and memorable.
 It even has some substance beyond just being a neat novelty.
-Shonen Knife expressing their love for *loveless* the Shonen Knife way is not subject to your (or my) scrutiny or approval.
-What is not to love about people having fun?
+Shonen Knife expressing their love for *loveless* the Shonen Knife way is not subject to your scrutiny nor approval.
+What is not to love about people having fun? z
 ## 조월 (Jowall)

 Jowall does everything, being an OG member of <a href="http://byul.org" target="blank" class="extlink">byul.org</a> and Underwears Band.
 In his own world however, he’s the master of manipulating <a href="https://www.weiv.co.kr/archives/23176" target="blank" class="extlink">lyrical noise</a>, with the compilation album *To Celebrate Nothing* being a great demonstration of his craft.
 ‘Rustic yet grand’ is a phrase I’ve seen used to describe Jowall’s works, and it has stuck with me.
 It’s true.
 That is exactly how it sounds and it is wonderful every single time, this one no exception.